How to file a South Dakota annual report

 Due dates and deadlines

 South Dakota ties everything to your company's birthday.
-Every entity files on the first day of the month in which it originally formed or registered.
+Every entity files by the first day of the month in which it originally formed or registered.
 Form on March 15?
-Your submission lands on March 1 each year.
-You can confirm the anniversary month and look up the next due date in the state's business database.
+Your report is due by March 1 each year

 The Secretary of State opens the filing window 30 days before the due date, giving you a full month of breathing room.
 There's no grace period, no extensions, and missing the deadline triggers penalties.